 settings_sync_patterns

-Prefix of primary cluster index settings to be synchronized.
+Prefix of leader cluster index settings to be synchronized.
 The default value is *.
 This parameter takes effect when settings_sync_enable is set to true.
 The index settings configured in settings will not be synchronized.

 settings_sync_exclude_patterns